mailbox171/fctfoke-v04/readme.md

 ## Network Policies with Calico

-Clusters you create with Container Engine for Kubernetes have flannel installed as the default CNI network provider.
+Clusters you create with Container Engine for Kubernetes have *flannel* installed as the default CNI network provider.

 Although flannel satisfies the requirements of the Kubernetes networking model, it does not support NetworkPolicy resources.

 If you want to enhance the security of clusters you create with Container Engine for Kubernetes by implementing network policies, you have to install and configure a network provider that does support NetworkPolicy resources.
-One such provider is Calico.
+One such provider is *Calico*.

 Network policies lets developers secure access to and from their applications using the same simple language they use to deploy them.
 Developers can focus on their applications without diving into low-level networking concepts.